MISSION and VISION

-Post-colonialism has impacted Himalayan contexts, often causing political instability, under-representation, and minimal legal protections.
+Post-colonialism and communicsm has impacted Himalayan contexts, often causing political instability, under-representation, and minimal legal protections.
 Because of changing economic systems and globalisation, Himalayan communities also face unemployment.
 People from Himalayan villages commonly experience undocumented human-trafficking and village education is often neglected.

 Our partners in the Himalayas are passionate about building vibrant communities and expressing God’s love.
 They are caring for their communities through holistic education in village schools and investment in local leaders.
 We are joining our partners to develop arts education and build local leaders in their communities.

 In the 1970s the Khmer way of life was destroyed when the Communist “Khmer Rouge” overthrew the government and proceeded to “purify” the country of influence, from the previous government and Western culture.
 After the fall of the Khmer Rouge, the nation was taken over and occupied by the Vietnamese.

 It was not until 1991 that the UN was able to help restore a semblance of peace and nationalism to the country.
 Since then the resilience and pride of the Cambodian people has progressed the nation far beyond the disrepair of the late 20th century.
 While much of the artistic culture was damaged by Pol Pot’s regime, several artists endured and have worked to continue the cultural traditions of their ancestors.